Class meets: Wednesday: 8:00am – 10:45am

 Adobe Photoshop Lightroom

 INTRODUCTION: Meet and Greet.
 Why did you elect to take this class?
-Tell us about your gear: camera, flash, tripod, computer, external hard drive?
+Tell us about the gear you have: camera, flash, tripod, computer, external hard drive.

-Review the syllabus and basic camera settings of aperture (f-stop), shutter speed, ISO, and lens speed.
-View gallery of past student work https://buphotojournalism.smugmug.com/JO305/Best-of-16/.
+Review the syllabus and basic camera settings of aperture (f-stop), shutter speed, ISO, lens speed.
+View gallery of past student workhttps://buphotojournalism.smugmug.com/JO305/Best-of-16/.